ionic-team/ionic-docs/docs/api/label.md

 <EncapsulationPill type="scoped" />

-Label is a wrapper element that can be used in combination with `ion-item`, `ion-input`, `ion-toggle`, and more.
+Label is an element used primarily to add text content to [Item](./item.md) components.
+Label can also be used inside of form control components such as [Input](./input.md) or [Radio](./radio.md) when specifying the visible label, but it is not required.

 The position of the label inside of an item can be inline, fixed, stacked, or floating.

 ## Basic Usage